Skip to content

 Is intoxication with calcium possible?

-As already mentioned in the fact sheet, the Tolerable Upper Intake Level (UL) for calcium is 2,500 mg per day.3 It is rather unlikely that you would absorb such quantities of the nutrient through your diet.
-For example, you would have to eat a kilogram of almonds or one and a half kilograms of rocket for this.
-Even if you were to exceed the limit from time to time, it wouldn't be the end of the world.
-It is simply important that you do not exceed the UL for a longer period of time.
+As mentioned in the fact sheet, the Tolerable Upper Intake Level (UL) for calcium is 2,500 mg per day.3 It is unlikely that you will be able to absorb such quantities of the nutrient through your diet.
+For example, you would have to eat one kilogram of almonds or one and a half kilograms of arugula.
+Even if you should exceed the limit from time to time, it would not be the end of the world..
+It is simply important that you do not exceed the UL for an extended period of time.

-When supplementing calcium, I recommend using a food supplement that contains a maximum of 500 mg per daily dose.
-This ensures that the toxic range is not reached.
+When supplementing calcium, I recommend using a supplement that contains a maximum of 500 mg per daily dose.
+This will ensure that the toxic range is not reached.

-As you can see in the article about Iron as you may have already read, you should be careful not to combine high doses of calcium with meals that contain too much iron.
+As you can see in the post about Iron you may have already read, when taking high doses of calcium, you should be careful not to combine them with meals that are excessively high in iron.

 When does a deficiency occur?

 Calcium deficiency tends to occur primarily when the supply of Vitamin D is too low.
-Other potential causes are Excessive coffee and alcohol consumptionas this increases the excretion of calcium via the urine.
+Other potential causes are excessive consumption of coffee and alcoholas this increases the excretion of calcium via the urine.
 Another factor is a general Malnutrition, i.e. a qualitatively and quantitatively insufficient food intake.8

 What are the best sources of calcium?

-Calcium is often associated with dairy products.
-Meat, fish and eggs tend to contain rather little calcium, so the daily requirement is mainly covered by plant-based foods in addition to dairy products.
+Calcium is quite often associated with dairy products.
+Meat, fish and eggs tend to contain rather little calcium, so that the daily requirement is met primarily by plant foods in addition to dairy products.
 Particularly calcium-rich foods are:

 • Sesame seeds (783 mg per 100 gram)